m-kramar/voltify_customer_analysis/README.md

 For returning customers, the average time between the first and second purchase is 222 days, though 30% make their second purchase within 45 days and 50% within 110 days.
 This points to a clear opportunity for targeted marketing: focusing on first-time purchasers within the first 45–110 days could accelerate repeat buying, especially by promoting complementary or upgraded products.

 #### First to any subsequent purchase
-While our initial analysis focused specifically on the time to second purchase (avg 222 days), the cohort retention heatmap below reveals broader patterns in long-term customer engagement.
+While our initial analysis focused specifically on the time to second purchase, the cohort retention heatmap below reveals broader patterns in long-term customer engagement.
 It tracks what percentage of customers acquired in each quarter made at least one purchase in subsequent quarters, providing a complete view of loyalty development beyond just the first repeat transaction.

 <img width="1000" alt="image_2025-08-15_15-29-19" src="https://github.com/user-attachments/assets/751a34d7-bb52-4f76-8fa0-794da7852e5f" /><br>